Main content

 • in 2023 the land bank participated in the creation of the Smalley’s Knoll neighborhood in Aquinnah by purchasing the Island Housing Trust Corporation’s surplus acreage, for $90,400

-• in 2023 the land bank and the town of Oak Bluffs will swap identical 24-acre lots in and near the Southern Woodlands Reservation; the town’s 24-acre lot has long been landlocked and the swap will allow it to be accessible so as to be usable for the development of affordable housing
+• in 2023 the land bank and the town of Oak Bluffs swapped identical 24-acre lots in and near the Southern Woodlands Reservation; the town’s 24-acre lot had long been landlocked and the swap allowed it to be accessible so as to be usable for the development of affordable housing

 affordable housing and farming: